jacopodl/Spark/README.md

     $ cmake .
     $ make

-If the build finishes without errors, the compiled library will be located in the bin directory and related headers file will be located in include directory.
+If the build finishes without errors :tada:, the compiled library will be located in the bin directory and related header files will be located in include directory.

 ## Quick tour ##